Steena123/Image-Caption-Generator/README.md

 ---

+## 🎯 Applications

+- Image Caption Generation
+- Assistive Technology for Visually Impaired Users
+- Automatic Image Annotation
+- Multimedia Search Systems
+- AI-powered Content Generation
+- Human–Computer Interaction

+---

+## 🔮 Future Improvements

+- Integrate Attention Mechanisms for improved caption quality.
+- Replace the CNN–LSTM architecture with Transformer-based models such as BLIP or ViT-GPT2.
+- Evaluate performance using BLEU, METEOR, and CIDEr metrics.
+- Deploy the model as a web application using Streamlit or Flask.

+---

-## 👩‍💻 Authors
+## 👩‍💻 Author

 **Steena Susan Abraham**

 Bachelor of Computer Applications (BCA)

-Project completed as part of undergraduate coursework and included here as a demonstration of practical experience in Artificial Intelligence, Deep Learning, Computer Vision, and Natural Language Processing.
+This project showcases practical experience in **Artificial Intelligence, Deep Learning, Computer Vision, and Natural Language Processing**.

 ---

-## 📜 License

-This project is intended for educational and research purposes.
+⭐ If you found this project interesting, feel free to explore the code and documentation.